EricZinda/Perplexity/docs/devcon/devcon0010MRSSolver.md

 ## Solving an MRS
-> It is important to understand [what MRS is](../mrscon/devhowto0010MRS) and what [a well-formed MRS tree is](../mrscon/devhowto0020WellFormedTree) before reading this section.
+> It is important to understand [what MRS is](../mrscon/devhowto0010MRS) and what [a scope-resolved MRS is](../mrscon/devhowto0020WellFormedTree) before reading this section.
 Visit those links first to understand the basic concepts.

-A [well-formed MRS tree](../mrscon/devhowto0020WellFormedTree) can be thought of as an *equation* that is `true` or `false` depending on the values of its variables.
+A [scope-resolved MRS](../mrscon/devhowto0020WellFormedTree) can be thought of as an *equation* that is `true` or `false` depending on the values of its variables.
 Recall that predications are of the form: `_table_n_1(x)` or `compound(e,x,x)`.
 Just like functions in mathematics or programming languages, they have a name and a set of arguments.
 They are `true` when their arguments are set to values that *are* or *mean* what the predication means.

 So: